Exabyte-io/documentation/docs/cluster/jobs.md

 ## Sample Batch Scripts

-Althought there are default values for all batch parameters, it is a good idea always to specify the name of the queue, the number of nodes, and the walltime for all batch jobs.
+Although there are default values for all batch parameters, it is a good idea always to specify the name of the queue, the number of nodes, and the walltime for all batch jobs.
 To minimize the time spent waiting in the queue, specify the smallest walltime that will safely allow the job to complete.

 A common convention is to append the suffix ".pbs" to batch scripts.